 Other Features and Productivity

-Apart from gaming, there are a variety of other tasks you can do on this monitor.
-While I understand that you’re primarily interested in its gaming capabilities, it’s good to know what else this monitor has to offer.
-One concern that often arises with OLED displays is the issue of burn-in.
-However, I can assure you that this monitor incorporates excellent pixel cleaning features to help prevent burn-in.
-You can adjust the settings to make the cleaning more or less aggressive according to your preferences.
-In terms of professional work, you might expect a monitor like this to have higher brightness levels.
-However, even with the window in my office, I haven’t encountered any significant issues while engaging in tasks such as creative work or daily editing.
-While having a built-in Type-C port with power delivery for laptops would be ideal, you can always utilize a separate dock if needed.
+Besides gaming, this monitor offers a range of other tasks you can do.
+While I know gaming capabilities are your main focus, it’s good to know what else this monitor can do.
+Burn-in is a common concern with OLED displays, but this monitor has excellent pixel cleaning features to prevent it.
+You can adjust these settings to suit your preferences.
+In terms of professional work, you might expect higher brightness levels, but even in my office with a window, I haven’t had any issues with tasks like creative work or daily editing.
+While having a built-in Type-C port with power delivery for laptops would be ideal, you can always use a separate dock if needed.

-When it comes to both gaming and productivity, this monitor offers numerous features to prevent burn-in, as I previously mentioned.
-In addition to the pixel cleaning options, there are screen move features that shift the display slightly by one pixel, aiding in the prevention of burn-in.
-Furthermore, there are various picture modes available, catering to different use cases.
-Personally, I prefer the Vivid profile.
-Regarding the RGB lighting, as I mentioned earlier, you have the flexibility to customize it in the menus or set it to cycle through RGB colors.
-While it may not be the brightest lighting option, it works well in darker environments.
-It’s worth noting that this monitor has an anti-glare coating, but there is no glossy option.
-While a glossy display might enhance the visuals, the presence of a window in my setup would create significant glare issues.
+For both gaming and productivity, this monitor has features to prevent burn-in.
+In addition to pixel cleaning, there are screen move features that slightly shift the display to prevent burn-in.
+Plus, there are different picture modes to suit various uses.
+I personally like the Vivid profile.
+As for RGB lighting, you can customize it in the menus or set it to cycle through colors.
+While it’s not the brightest option, it works well in darker environments.
+It’s important to note that this monitor doesn’t have a glossy option, which might enhance visuals but could cause glare issues with a window in the setup.

-It’s important to mention that this monitor does not include built-in speakers.
-Therefore, you will need to rely on a headset for audio, which can be connected directly to your PC, console, or the built-in headphone jack located at the bottom of the monitor.
+One thing to mention is that this monitor doesn’t have built-in speakers.
+You’ll need a headset for audio, which can be connected directly to your PC, console, or the built-in headphone jack at the bottom of the monitor.

 Remote